fedspendingtransparency/usaspending-api/README.md

 ## Elasticsearch Setup
 Some of the API endpoints reach into Elasticsearch for data.

-- `docker-compose up usaspending-es` will create and start a single-node Elasticsearch cluster, using the `ES_CLUSTER_DIR` specified in the `.env` configuration file.
+- `docker-compose run usaspending-es` will create and start a single-node Elasticsearch cluster, using the `ES_CLUSTER_DIR` specified in the `.env` configuration file.
 We recommend using a folder outside of the usaspending-api project directory so it does not get copied to other containers.

 - The cluster should be reachable via at http://localhost:9200 ("You Know, for Search").

 - Optionally, to see log output, use `docker-compose logs usaspending-es` (these logs are stored by docker even if you don't use this).

 ## Running the API
-`docker-compose up usaspending-api`
+`docker-compose run usaspending-api`

 - You can update environment variables in `settings.py` (buckets, elasticsearch, local paths) and they will be mounted and used when you run this.